criteo/criteo-api-java-sdk/sdks/retailmedia_2025-07/docs/CampaignApi.md

         CampaignApi apiInstance = new CampaignApi(defaultClient);
         String campaignId = "campaignId_example"; // String | The given campaign id
         List<String> limitToId = Arrays.asList(); // List<String> | The ids that you would like to limit your result set to
-        Integer pageIndex = 56; // Integer | The 0 indexed page index you would like to receive given the page size Integer pageSize = 56; // Integer | The maximum number of items you would like to receive in this request try {
+        Integer pageIndex = 0; // Integer | The 0 indexed page index you would like to receive given the page size Integer pageSize = 25; // Integer | The maximum number of items you would like to receive in this request try {
-            AuctionLineItemPagedListResponse result = apiInstance.getApiV2ExternalCampaignAuctionLineItemsByCampaignId(campaignId, limitToId, pageIndex, pageSize);
+            AuctionLineItemPagedListResponse result = apiInstance.getAuctionLineItemsByCampaignId(campaignId, limitToId, pageIndex, pageSize);
             System.out.println(result);
         } catch (ApiException e) {
-            System.err.println("Exception when calling CampaignApi#getApiV2ExternalCampaignAuctionLineItemsByCampaignId");
+            System.err.println("Exception when calling CampaignApi#getAuctionLineItemsByCampaignId");
             System.err.println("Status code: " + e.getCode());
             System.err.println("Reason: " + e.getResponseBody());
             System.err.println("Response headers: " + e.getResponseHeaders());